Water Quality, Filtration & Testing

 Manganese needs stronger oxidation to form particles.
 Higher pH levels or stronger chemicals work better for manganese.

 Some filter media targets iron specifically.
-Birm works well for iron but needs perfect conditions for manganese removal.
+Birm is commonly used for iron reduction but needs the right water conditions for manganese removal.

-Greensand removes both metals effectively but costs more to operate.
+Greensand can address both metals but costs more to operate.
 It uses potassium permanganate for both iron and manganese oxidation.

 Thomas Peterson Avatar